Rogers Commission Report: Role of Richard Feynman

-One of the commission's best-known members was theoretical physicist Richard Feynman.
-His style of investigating with his own direct methods rather than following the commission schedule put him at odds with Rogers, who once commented, "Feynman is becoming a real pain."
-During a televised hearing, Feynman famously demonstrated how the O-rings became less resilient and subject to seal failures at low temperatures by compressing a sample of the material in a clamp and immersing it in a glass of ice water.
-Feynman's own investigation reveals a disconnect between NASA's engineers and executives that was far more striking than he expected.
+One of the commission's best-known members was physicist Richard Feynman.
+His style of investigating with his direct methods, rather than following the commission schedule, put him at odds with Rogers, who commented, "Feynman is becoming a real pain."
+During a televised hearing, Feynman demonstrated how the O-rings became less resilient and subject to seal failures at low temperatures by compressing a sample of the material in a clamp and immersing it in a glass of ice water.
+Feynman's investigation revealed a disconnect between NASA's engineers and executives that was more striking than he expected.
 His interviews of NASA's high-ranking managers revealed startling misunderstandings of elementary concepts.
-One such concept was the determination of a safety factor.
+One was the determination of a safety factor.

 In one example, early tests resulted in some of the booster rocket's O-rings burning a third of the way through.
 These O-rings provided the gas-tight seal needed between the vertically stacked cylindrical sections that made up the solid fuel booster.
-NASA managers recorded this result as demonstrating that the O-rings had a "safety factor" of 3.
+NASA managers recorded this as demonstrating that the O-rings had a "safety factor" of 3.
 Feynman incredulously explains the magnitude of this error: A "safety factor" refers to the practice of building an object to be capable of withstanding more force than the force to which it will conceivably be subjected.
 To paraphrase Feynman's example, if engineers built a bridge that could bear 3,000 pounds without any damage, even though it was never expected to bear more than 1,000 pounds in practice, the safety factor would be 3.
 If a 1,000-pound truck drove across the bridge and a crack appeared in a beam, even just a third of the way through a beam, the safety factor is now zero: The bridge is defective, there was no safety factor at all even though the bridge did not actually collapse.